 Sell old mobile phones for the best price

-There's only one way to prevent robots from taking over: stop hoarding your old mobiles by recycling them in exchange for money.
+There's only one way to prevent robots from taking over: stop hoarding your old mobile phones by recycling them in exchange for cash.
 Obviously.

 If you're looking to sell your old phone for the best price, follow our top tips to make as much money from it as you can.